Skip to main content

 Are you looking to qualify for a good interest rate on a new account or trying to lower an existing interest rate?
 Either way, here are some tips that could help:

-- Work on your credit score: Improve your score as much as possible by managing your credit card effectively.
-Actions like paying on time, carrying a low balance, and keeping a low credit utilization ratio should improve your credit score over time.
+• Work on your credit score: Improve your score as much as possible by managing your credit card effectively.
+Actions like paying on time, carrying a low balance, and keeping a low credit utilization ratio may improve your credit score over time.

-- Maintain a perfect payment history: This is an important factor of your credit score and appears on your credit report.
+• Maintain a perfect payment history: Paying off bills on time is one major factor of your credit score and appears on your credit report.
 If you have a perfect payment history with lenders, the new accounts you apply for may be approved at low interest rates.

-- Use a buy-now/pay-later feature: Some credit card companies offer this feature that usually comes with small fees or a lower APR than your standard purchase APR.
-Chase Pay Over Time allows you to pay over time for eligible purchases on your Chase credit card.
+• Use a buy now, pay later (BNPL) feature: Some credit card companies offer a BNPL option with small fees or a lower APR than your standard purchase APR.
+Chase Pay Over Time® allows you to pay over time for eligible purchases on your Chase credit card.

 Lowering an existing interest rate may help you manage interest charges and accumulating debt.
 However, some of the keys to avoiding interest charges on your credit card are spending wisely and paying your full balance at the right time.